 What Does End of Support Mean?

-End of support or end of life (EOL) for Windows Server 2008 means that Microsoft will no longer offer bug fixes or security updates, leaving your environment and data open for attacks.
+Windows Server EOL (End Of Life) or End Of Support means that Microsoft will no longer offer bug fixes or security updates, leaving your environment and data open for attacks.
 Without new security, hackers have ample opportunity to find new penetration points and exploit them.

 On top of the security risks you're exposed to, once Windows Server 2008 reaches end of support it will stop receiving software updates.
 Meaning your business may not be able to take advantage of applications that require the most recent operating systems.